 TCU Nursing, enabled by a trust fund established by the late Dr. Charles Houston Harris, was organized as an academic unit of TCU in 1946.
-TCU Nursing is approved by the Texas Board of Nursing.
-Graduates are eligible to sit for the examination for licensure as a registered nurse (RN) anywhere in the United States.
+The Nursing program is approved by the Texas Board of Nursing (BON).
+The program achieved national accreditation in 1952 and remained fully accredited by the National League for Nursing (NLNAC) until 2001.
+The BSN program was granted accreditation in April 2001.
+TCU Nursing has maintained continuous full accreditation and recognition since that time.

 TCU Nursing offers several courses of study, including bachelor’s, master’s and doctoral courses of study.